 No matter what the holidays have in store for your family, we hope this blog post has helped you learn what to do if it looks like your kids are feeling blue this year.
-Remember, the holidays can be stressful even in non-quarantine times, so keep that in mind as you navigate changed plans and activities this year.
+Remember, the holidays can be stressful!
+So keep that in mind as you navigate plans and activities this year.
 Try and support your kids when and where you can, and if possible, spend a little extra time this holiday season bonding as a family and talking about how they feel.
 Once we round the new year, spring is just around the corner!

 Kids have been playing video games since the prehistoric days of Atari, and each successive generation goes wild for the latest consoles.
 But something else has skyrocketed in popularity in the video game world over the past few years — video game streaming.

 Today’s tweens and teens watch other people play video games on popular live platforms like Twitch, YouTube, and Facebook.
 Confused as to why your kids would spend time watching a stranger play Fortnite while narrating their every move?
 Don’t worry, we’ll explain Twitch streaming, why kids love it, and the potential dangers of it.

 Video game streaming on Twitch is the live broadcasting of video game playing by someone who’s (usually) pretty skilled.
 Elite video game players, thanks to the rise of esports and professional gaming, have become like celebrities to many people and kids around the world.
 Fans tune in to watch these broadcasters play games while they provide a running commentary about strategy and performance — along with anything else that’s on their mind.